Netdata provides distributed monitoring.

 For each URL, the registry keeps the URL and nothing more.
 Each URL is linked to persons and machines.
 The only way to find a URL is to know its machine_guid or have a person_guid it is linked to it.

 accounts: i.e. the information used to sign-in via one of the available sign-in methods.
-Depending on the method, this may include an email, an email and a profile picture.
+Depending on the method, this may include an email, or an email and a profile picture or avatar.

 For persons/accounts and machines, the registry keeps links to URLs, each link with 2 timestamps (first time seen, last time seen) and a counter (number of times it has been seen). *machines, _persons and timestamps are stored in the Netdata registry regardless of whether you sign in or not.